What is the difference between a Skin Type and Skin Condition?

 What is the difference between a skin type and a skin condition?
 Having an understanding of these 2 factors is essential for a healthy complexion.

-By first discovering clients true skin type through a thorough skin analysis, consultation and me playing skin detective, it is much easier to discover why their skin may be suffering from certain skin conditions.
-From there, tailored treatments and at home skin routines (including external and internal suggestions) are created for their individual skin needs.
-I see clients that have been treating their skin with incorrect products all from not being sure of their actual skin type and focusing more on their condition, which is important, but type should always be assessed before condition or it can lead to a cycle of problems and more skin conditions developing over time.
+By first discovering clients true skin type through skin analysis, history, targeted questions and Ayurvedic principles, I am then able to discover why their skin type may be suffering from certain skin conditions.
+From there, tailored treatments and at home practices (including external and internal suggestions) are created for their individual skin needs.
+I see clients that have been treating their skin with incorrect products all from not being sure of their actual skin type and focusing more on their condition, which is important, but type should always be assessed before condition or it can lead to a cycle of more undesirable skin conditions developing over time.

-It is so important to look at the skin as a whole, learning when skin conditions started, how long they have been around, what makes them better or worse and how your skin has been from teenage years until now.
-Holistic skincare is not just about current symptoms, we treat the root of the problem, conditions are then alleviated and the best part?
-99% of the time, they do not come back.
-The skin is very mysterious so I never say never but by understanding type vs. condition, if previous skin conditions do start to return, they usually not as intense as before, you will have a much better understanding of why they may be resurfacing and you are able to mindfully treat your and it's triggers skin during this period.
+It is vital to acknowledge the skin and complexion as a whole, learning when skin conditions started, how long they have been around, what makes them better or worse and how your skin has been from teenage years until now.
+Holistic skincare is not just about current symptoms, we treat the root of the problem by discovering both the constitutional skin type, (Pikruti) based in Ayurvedic Philosophy, and then the current manifesting condition (Vikruti).